Hatfields & McCoys (miniseries)

 Hatfields & McCoys is a 2012 American three-part Western television miniseries based on the Hatfield–McCoy feud produced by History Channel.
-The two-hour episodes aired on May 28, 29, and 30, 2012.
+The two-hour episodes aired on May 28, 29 and 30, 2012.

 Premise

-The miniseries recounts the famous feud between the Hatfields and McCoys (as well as the allies to both families), starting during the Civil War in 1863 and extending into the early years of The Reconstruction.
+The miniseries recounts the feud between the Hatfields and McCoys (as well as the allies to both families), starting during the Civil War in 1863 and extending into the early years of The Reconstruction.